 Adam Byrn Tritt, MEd, CH, LMT, is a poet, essayist, screenwriter, teacher, social activist, and humorist.
-Tritt is the author of The Phoenix and the Dragon: Poems of the Alchemical Transformation, a collection of his poetry; several works of nonfiction, including the international bestseller Tellstones: Runic Divination in the Welsh Tradition; and his newest book, the delightful (and slightly disturbing) Bud the Spud.
+Tritt is the author of The Phoenix and the Dragon: Poems of the Alchemical Transformation, a collection of his poetry; several works of nonfiction, including the international bestseller Tellstones: Runic Divination in the Welsh Tradition; and the delightful (and slightly disturbing) Bud the Spud.
+His newest books at Songs from the Well, a memoir in essay and poetry and Yom Kippur as Manifest in an Approaching Dorsal Fin.

 Adam won the 2006 EPPIE Award for Poetry in an Anthology.
 In 1995 he was awarded an honorary doctorate for his work in religious tolerance and for the creation of TurningPoint, a nonprofit program providing alternative medicine to low-income individuals.
 He continues that passion today in the healthcare clinic he and his wife, Lee, dreamed of and created together—the Wellness Center.